maxadamski/ricecooker/README.md

 #### 1. Create configuration directory

-First you have to download `ricecooker`, and place it in your configuration directory.
+First you have to download ricecooker, and place it in your configuration directory.

 ```sh
 mkdir dotfiles